7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 		- Discord apparently
 		- Meet people in the real world - if you can
 		- Avoid the Dark Web
-			- To me it seems like the adult equivilent of a child going to place were told not to go for just a second and running away.
+			- To me it seems like the adult equivalent of a child going to place were told not to go for just a second and running away.
 			- And if you stay.. you are just another idiot for whatever scam - Governmental backed, Criminally Backed, etc... why even bother it their to trap both and idiots in the Great Games that Money-Ideological-Coercion-Ego games that people play on themselves and others play on them - and you will never be one of them, no matter how high up or cyber-firepower you bring in you are Government Agency, Hactivist Group or Criminal Gang you are it is Game as Old as time itself.
 			- Also if you learning or working in there even if you save the world like Marcus Hutchins, you are still targetable by law enforcement somewhere.
-	- For me finding other people was the hardest as I am a people person in a digitally socializing world.
-I could talk my way into a bank vault and back out again, but never into good company to learn this stuff lol - hopeful this will change.
+	- For me finding other people was the hardest as I am a people person in a digitally socialising world.
+I could talk my way into a bank vault and back out again, but never into good company to learn this stuff - hopeful this will change.
 - Learn Networking and Web - Network+
 	- Wireshark - Tryhackme, Pentester Lab
 	- Burpsuite - Tryhackme, Pentester Lab